Pilag6/js-practices/README.md

 # js-practices

-## How to see all the pictures of any website in the Console of Chrome
+## How can I view all the images from any website using the Chrome Console?

 ```Javascript
 $$('img').forEach(img => {